italia/eudi-wallet-it-docs/docs/en/pid-issuing.rst

     - It MUST be an HTTPS URL that uniquely identifies the PID Provider.
 The client MUST verify that this value matches the called PID Provider.
     - `[RFC7519, Section 4.1.1] <https://www.iana.org/go/rfc7519>`_.
   * - **sub**
-    - identifies the principal that is the subject of the JWT.
+    - It identifies the principal that is the subject of the JWT.
 It MUST be of type *pairwise*.
     - [:rfc:`7519`] and [`OpenID.Core#SubjectIDTypes <https://openid.net/specs/openid-connect-core-1_0.html#SubjectIDTypes>`_]
   * - **client_id**
     - It MUST contain a HTTPS URL that uniquely identifies the RP.